 Do you have PPE to donate?
 One of Chandler School’s 3rd Grade families shared this website that lists PPE needs (and other supplies) of local hospital and medical facilities.
 Please share with your friends and family: https://www.donateppe.org/socal.

 On a weekly basis, new service opportunities are made available, ranging from making bracelets for soldiers to helping clean up the Arroyo.
 Chandler welcomes and encourages whole-family participation during many service events.

-Chandler’s biggest service event, Big Service Day, takes place on a Saturday.
+Chandler’s biggest service event, Big Service Day, takes place on a Saturdays on a “normal day”.
 Students, parents, faculty, staff, alumni and friends join together to serve nonprofits including Union Station and My Friend’s Place.
 Volunteers pack lunches, snack bags, hygiene kits, make cards of support, run a bake and craft sale, collect donations of magazines, art supplies, clothing and more.